Escola de Administração de Empresas de São Paulo

 The school was established with the help of Michigan State University professors in the assembly of its academic system.
-In partnerships with some Brazilians companies and governmental bodies, EAESP maintains 20 studies and research center and a Junior Enterprise, Empresa Júnior FGV, the first one in Latin America.
+In partnerships with some Brazilians companies and governmental bodies, EAESP maintains 20 studies and research center and a Junior Enterprise, the first one in Latin America.
 Among other degrees, EAESP offers four-year bachelor's degrees in business and public administration, MBA, MPA and other master's degrees, as well as doctoral programs.

 In 2000, EAESP's undergraduate and graduate Administration programs were accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 One year later, in 2001, its learning activities were again accredited with another international accreditation: European Quality Improvement System (EQUIS).
 In 2004, two of EAESP's courses were accredited by Association of MBAs (AMBA).
-EAESP is the only South American university with these three accreditations.
+EAESP is one of South American universities with these three accreditations.

 Research and Publications Center ("Núcleo de Pesquisas e Publicações" – NPP)

 EAESP's Research and Publications Center − GVpesquisa − contains material for further research in the topics of Administration and related areas, such as Economics, Information Technology, Sociology and Psychology.
 Its Business Administration Reviews include RAE, GV-Executivo and RAE-eletrônica.

 RAE, published since 1961, is written and published by a team of authors made up of faculty and students from EAESP and other institutions.
 In addition to RAE, EAESP has published, since 2002, GV-executivo, with a focus on business administration.